 3800 Corkscrew Rd.
 Estero, FL 33928

 At the turn of the last century, deep in the pine flat woods of southeast Florida near the small village of Estero, a group of religious believers sought to build a new Jerusalem on the Gulf Coast.
 These followers of Dr. Cyrus Teed, called Koreshans, believed the earth and universe were contained within a concave sphere.
 At its peak, their New Jerusalem was home to 250 people.
 Today, it is the Koreshan State Historic Site.
 Some visitors report eerie encounters with the vestigial remains of the so-called Koreshan Unity.
 Even without these stories, it is one of the most interesting ghost towns in Florida.
 [Read More…]

 Bald Eagle Dr. and Elkcam Circle.

 Marco Island, FL 34145

 Once part of the remote interior of Marco Island, Florida, Marco Island Cemetery stands as a testament to the resiliency of the island’s inhabitants.
-In the early 1970s, Old Marco Cemetery (as Marco Island Cemetery was called at the time) was all but abandoned, left to nature and the social outcasts who came there to drink and race dirt bikes and motorcycles along its trails.
+In the early 1970s, Old Marco Cemetery (as Marco Island Cemetery was called at the time) was all but abandoned.
 Then, in 1973, a tragedy occurred that triggered its renewal.
 Shortly after noon on Wednesday, April 11, 1973, a man named Paul Smith drove onto a deserted road about 100 feet south of Marco Island Cemetery and discovered the bodies of Linda Walters, 16, and Lisa Nankevill, 15.
 Both had been shot through the temple.
 [Read More…]

 I hope you get a chance to visit some of these places this summer, but there are many more to choose from!
 Of course, you can’t miss the great seafood, casinos, and beaches as well.